Suisun Valley AVA: History

-Early years

-Suisun Valley is named after the local indigenous people, a distinct tribe known as the Suisun Indians, who spoke a dialect of the Patwin Indian language.
+Suisun Valley (/suːˈsuːn/ soo-SOON) is named after the local indigenous people, a distinct tribe known as the Suisuns, who spoke a dialect of the Patwin language.
 Francisco Solano, a Suisun chief and protégé of Mexican General Mariano Vallejo, applied in 1837 to the Mexican government for a land grant covering his ancestral homeland.
 However, Solano died before the process was complete and Vallejo took over the application.
-About the same time, the Tolenas and Rio de los Putos grants in the northern and eastern highlands of the valley were awarded to the Armijo and Wolfskill families.
+About the same time, the Tolenas and Rio de los Putos land grants in the northern and eastern highlands of the valley were awarded to the Armijo and Wolfskill families.
 The California Gold Rush of 1849 brought a tremendous influx of settlers that led to land disputes and resulted in partitioning of these original grants into smaller parcels.

 Early land holders in the valley grazed cattle, but wheat, because of its drought resistance, became an important crop in the latter part of the 19th century.
 Orchards of dominantly pears and apricots began to replace wheat around the turn of the century and soon became the dominant crop.

-Although the first vineyards were planted about 1860 by John Votypke and the brothers Henry and Claus Schultz, the change over from fruit orchards to vineyards did not begin on a large scale for another hundred years.
+Grapes have been grown commercially in Solona County since the late 1800's.
+The first commercial winery in the valley was C. Schultz & Company, started in 1860 by the Schultz brothers Carsten and Henry, who moved from Hamburg in 1856.
+After operating for twenty or so years, they sold their operation in 1880 to Suisun winemaker Louis Mangels, who at the time ran one of the largest wineries in the state.
+As early as 1909, over 2000 acre were recorded by the Bureau of the Census.
+Since that time, a small but stable wine grape acreage has been continuously maintained.
+Several family operations continued into the 1920s, but these disappeared, by and large, during Prohibition.
+Winemaking started up again on a small scale following World War II, and the industry steadily grew ever since.
 Although wine grapes now constitute the main crop of the valley, fruit orchards are still important, as well as wheat, and various row crops such as soy beans, sorghum, corn, and sunflowers.
-The growing of olives for olive oil has recently become important as well, and several vineyards grow both grapes and olives.
+The growing of olives for olive oil has recently become an important crop and several vineyards grow both grapes and olives.
+At the outset, about 800 acre of grapes were under cultivation within the proposed area with two wineries in operation.